nodejs/nodejs.dev/src/documentation/0000-socket-programming-with-net-module/index.md

 ## Example using `net.createConnection()`

-Before starting, open to terminals and startup the Node.js repl (you can also use two files called `server.js` and `client.js` respectively).
+Before starting, open two terminals and startup the Node.js repl (you can also use two files called `server.js` and `client.js` respectively).
 In the following example, we will create a TCP server and a connection to that server using the `net` module.
 By doing so, the interactivity is not the same as the previous echo example.
 In fact, without using other core Node.js modules, this example is completely non-interactive.
 The client code will disconnect itself at the end of its execution.

 ```js
 // In the first repl, create and start a server